-From Euphrasia on November 26th, 2008 in Green Remodeling
+From Dean Dowd on November 26, 2008 in Green Remodeling

 - Living Spaces Design, a Portland based company owned by Beth Meredith and Eric Storm, specializes in looking at the whole system of a household and recommending a wide range of green strategies, from behavioral changes to furniture and remodeling solutions.
 Their work has been featured in Good Green Homes and other books, and their website shows a portfolio of projects ranging from whole house to kitchen and bathroom remodels.
 You will also find a useful list of resources and information that is compiled for ready reference and written in a warm and welcoming style for even newbies to the green field.